 Eat food, mostly brown, not too many.

 It’s might be me, but the vegan brownie recipes I’ve tried have two flaws.
-They aim to be gooey but just seem undercooked.
-The harden when they cool.
+They aim to be gooey but just seem under-cooked.
+They harden when they cool.

 The heavy dose of baking powder in this recipe seems to keep the butter from bricking.
 In my garbage kitchen, these ride the wave between cakey and gooey and stay yummy (won’t break teeth) after being in the fridge for a day.